5 Ways to use your portfolio to grow your business

 Using your home staging portfolio to market your business

 In order to consistently market yourself with as little work as possible, it’s great to use what you are already doing – hopefully that is staging!
-Professional photos are a key part of making the best impression possible., then include professional photos as part of your fees to the homeowner and agent and share the photos.
+Professional photos are a key part of making the best impression possible.
+If you don’t know how to take a great quality photo, then include professional photos as part of your fees to the homeowner and agent and share the photos.
 This will create a win-win scenario.
 Homes that have great photos consistently sell faster because more buyers are lured in to view the property.

 Now that you’ve got great photos, here are five ways to make the most of them.